What is the relevance MRI in prostate cancer? - Multiparametric MRI

 Focal therapy

 By more accurate sampling and localisation of the prostate, focal therapy (removal of the lesion without removing the entire prostate) will become a real option for prostate cancer patients.
-It is in its formative stages but will have an increasing role in the treatment of prostate cancer.
+It is in its formative stages but will have an increasing role in the treatment of prostate cancer7.